The Greenhouse Gas Protocol Explained

 Klappir’s approach to smart environmental management uses The Greenhouse Gas Protocol as a point of reference.
 Which, of course, sometimes leads our customers to ask: But what is the Greenhouse Gas Protocol?
 That’s a very good question.
 We decided to provide an answer once and for all in a series of articles on the topic.
 This is the first one.
 We hope you find it both useful and enjoyable.

 Greenhouse Gas Protocol 101

-Simply put, The Greenhouse Gas Protocol collects the standards, guidelines and tools for accounting and managing GHG emissions.
+Simply put, The Greenhouse Gas Protocol, also know as GHG Protocol, collects the standards, guidelines and tools for accounting and managing GHG emissions.
 The objective of the Greenhouse Gas Protocol is to render companies, governments and organisations more efficient, resilient and prosperous by establishing a comprehensive, global standardised framework for measuring and managing GHG emissions.
-The overarching goal of the Greenhouse Gas Protocol is therefore to reduce emissions and control the six anthropogenic (human-emitted) greenhouse gases outlined in the Kyoto Protocol (Japan, Dec.
+The overarching goal of the GHG Protocol is therefore to reduce emissions and control the six anthropogenic (human-emitted) greenhouse gases outlined in the Kyoto Protocol (Japan, Dec.
 1997).

 Reduce the world’s greenhouse gas emissions or suffer the consequences of poisoning the Earth’s atmosphere and oceans.